2025 Forward Leadership Program

 Pronouns: He/Him/His

-Christian Aniciete is a story of firsts: first to build the social media program at Oregon’s largest university; first in his family to graduate with a business degree and give the commencement address; and first social media manager of one of the best airports in America.
-An accomplished marketing and communications professional, community leader, youth mentor and champion for social justice, Christian brings over a decade of experience in the private and public sectors.
-Born in Manila, Philippines, Christian emigrated to Hillsboro, Oregon at the age of 10 and was raised in a bi-cultural home.
+Christian Aniciete is a story of firsts: first to build the social media marketing program at Oregon’s most diverse university; first in his family to graduate with a business degree; and first social media manager for the Port of Portland and Portland International Airport, “America’s Best Airport.”
+An accomplished Filipino American immigrant, marketing and communications professional, community leader, youth mentor and social justice champion, Christian brings over a decade of experience in the private and public sectors.
+Born in Manila, Philippines, Christian emigrated to Hillsboro, Oregon at the age of 10 and was raised in a bicultural home.
 His leadership journey dates back to organizing canned food and voter registration drives, volunteering in the retirement center and working with local city council at a young age.
-A graduate of Portland State University’s business school, Christian’s deep involvement includes building PSU’s culturally responsive training program, leading organizations like Kaibigan – Filipino American Student Association, PSU’s Programming Board and student government.
+He is a graduate of Portland State University, earning a BA in Marketing and Advertising and an MBA.

 Yuhan Kinder